carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 > ## Activity 4 (20 min)
 > Take a few minutes to individually review the [planning checklist in the Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop)
-> 1. Think ahead to the meeting(s) you will have with your instructional team to prepare to teach your online workshop.
-> - Identify 1 checklist item that can be established before the meeting (asynchronously)
-> - Identify 1 checklist item to address during the meeting?
-> - Identify 1 checklist item to be completed after the meeting (asynchronously)
-> Share your list with your group.
-With the time remaining, sketch out some communications plans for your instructional team.
+> This checklist is long!
+BUT, never fear -- you are working as part of a team.
+Your team can handle it... if you communicate well!
+> Take a few moments to brainstorm the components of a solid team communication strategy.
+Consider the following questions:
 > - How will you communicate before the workshop?
+> - What can be done asynchronously and what needs a meeting?
 > - How will you communicate during the workshop?
-> - What will you do if someone you are trying to communicate with fails to respond?
+> - What could go wrong, and how will you troubleshoot?
+>
 > - Group 4 completes Activity 0
 {: .challenge}